Click on pic for more information...

 The City of Clarence-Rockland, Physical Services Department has four parts to its waste disposal program.
 These include: Garbage, Recycling, Compost and Landfill.

-In December 2001 a new recycling program was initiated, using an alternating Blue and Black box system.
-To get the complete information on this public works program, click on the above link.
+We have a recycling program, using a weekly alternating Blue and Black box system.
+To get complete information on all recycling and garbage, route maps, landfill site, etc. please click here.
 If you need further information call:

 446-6022, ext.
 247.